kope-kope/StormGdocs/api.md

 # Investors
 ***
-The investors API alllows you to create investors, upload the relevant KYC documents and manage investors.
+The investors API endpoints alllows you to create investors, upload the relevant KYC documents and manage investors.
 The API also serves important information about the investor including its cash balance and portfolio.

 ### Create Investor
 ***